 - Eggs - This recipe uses the egg whites for the meringue and the egg yolks for the custard, so the whole egg will be used!
 Make sure the eggs are at room temperature before beginning.

-- Sugar - Use extra-fine white sugar for this (caster sugar in the UK) as we are making a French meringue and will need the sugar to dissolve easily into the egg whites.
+- Sugar - Use superfine white sugar for this (caster sugar in the UK) as we are making a French meringue and will need the sugar to dissolve easily into the egg whites.

-- Milk - The milk will perform double duty in this recipe, we'll use it to poach the meringues, and then we'll strain it and use it to make the creme Anglaise.
+- Milk - The milk will perform double duty in this recipe; we'll use it to poach the meringues, and then we'll strain it and use it to make the Crème Anglaise.
 Make sure you use whole milk for this recipe.

-- Vanilla - The vanilla flavor will really come through so try to use a high-quality vanilla extract or vanilla bean paste.
-If you have one available you can even use a vanilla pod.
+- Vanilla - The vanilla flavor will really come through, so try to use a high-quality vanilla extract or vanilla bean paste.
+If you have one available, you can even use a vanilla pod.

 Make the Poached Meringues